The complaints process Click to get info

 The support staff in our libraries can help with digital skills and form filling, or they can help you by writing the details of your complaint on your behalf and confirming these with you.

-You can also complain by letter, addressed to: The Complaints Team, Room 104, Town Hall, Forest Road E17 4JF.
+You can also complain by letter, addressed to: The Complaints Team, Court 1, Magistrates, Town Hall Complex, Forest Road, London E17 4JF.